Guide to essential oils

 Precautions

-• Do not use on pregnant or breastfeeding women, or on children.
+• Do not use on pregnant and/or breastfeeding women or children under 6 years of age.

 • Keep out of reach of children.